mslosarz/nextrtc-signaling-server/README.md

     </dependency>
 </dependencies>
 ```
-Latests version of NextRTC can be found [here](https://mvnrepository.com/artifact/org.nextrtc.signalingserver/nextrtc-signaling-server).
+Latest version of NextRTC can be found [here](https://mvnrepository.com/artifact/org.nextrtc.signalingserver/nextrtc-signaling-server).
 Then you have to create Endpoint with @ServerEndpoint annotation (it comes from JSR 356), and implement method manualConfiguration.
 Builder provided in parameter has method to build up default implementation.
 But if you want to increase ping latency and so on, you should setup this values before you create endpoint.
 ```java
 @ServerEndpoint(value = "/signaling",
         decoders = MessageDecoder.class,